Audio plugins on Linux

-Denormals (or subnormals) are simply very small floating point numbers.
-When they drop below a threshold size, many CPUs (under many different conditions) exhibit considerable drops in performance when processing them; the drops can be up to a factor of 100 times!
+Denormals (or subnormals) are very small floating point numbers.
+When they drop below a threshold size, many CPUs (under many different conditions) exhibit considerable drops in performance when processing them.
+These drops can be as much as a factor of 100 times!

-There are a few weapons that we can use against this problem; they vary in efficacy depending on the CPU.
+There are a few things we can do which may solve this problem.
+They vary in efficacy depending on the CPU.

 -msse -mfpmath=sse -ffast-math.